sosreport/sos-collector/README.md

 # Node enumeration

 The profile for each cluster contains the logic to enumerate and report the nodes in the cluster to sos-collector.
 However, a user may also specify a list of nodes alongside a given `--master` or `--cluster-type`.
 In the event that neither is provided, the first node in the list given to sos-collector is considered to be the master node.
+This list can contain either fully resolvable hostnames or a regex pattern to match.
 For example:

 `$ sos-collector --nodes=node1.example.com,node2.example.com`
+`$ sos-collector --nodes=node1.example.com,node(2-4).example.com`

 # Installation